 Before you settle on an approach I’d recommend that evaluate some of these approaches, examining the pros and cons and how they might fare in your industry.
 As ever it’s likely that one size doesn’t fit all and you and always look to tweak the process whilst keeping the basic steps.
 Businesses are likely to be far more accepting of a structured process that gets improved upon over time than no process at all.

-Got some thoughts on problem-solving, have a favorite tool or method?
+Got some thoughts on problem-solving, be sure to check out our Problem Solving Guide, perhaps you have a favorite tool or method?
 We’d love to hear about it, fire us up on Twitter, or our feedback section below.